SibylYang/Forum-Java-Spring-Web-App/README.md

-# SecondHand-Java-Spring-Web-App
+# Java-Spring-Web-App
-This project builds a website to sell second-hand items, allowing securely log in, create posts, make comments, send direct messages, follow other users, and receive notificationsis.
+This project builds a forum website for job hunters, allowing securely log in, create posts, make comments, send direct messages, follow other users, and receive notificationsis.
 The website is built using Java Spring Boot.
 ## Features

 #### Web Basics